-The sub tab provides links to frequently accessed reports and tasks in Firewall Analyzer.
-It also shows the current server status using intuitive icons.
+The sub tab provides links to frequently accessed reports and tasks in EventLog Analyzer.

 The following tasks can be done by clicking the corresponding links in the sub tab:

 |New Host||Add a new host from which event logs will be collected|

 |New Alert Profile||Create a new alert profile to trigger alerts and send notifications|

 |New Report||Create a new custom report|

 |New Filter||Create new database filter, to filter out the unwanted events from your hosts, getting stored in the database|

 |Import Logs||Click this link to import Windows Event Log files (type .evt format) (type .evtx format supported in Windows Vista and 2008 machines only) from the local machine or by FTP from remote machine.|

 Click AS/400 > Alert to create a new alert profile to trigger alerts and send notifications for AS/400 devices.

 Click AS/400 > Filter to create new database filter, to filter out the unwanted events from AS/400 hosts, getting stored in the database.